-“The locker room transformation project inspired me, because that’s where players build relationships and create a unifying camaraderie that is the foundation of success on the court,” Paul told Wake Forest.
+“The locker room transformation project inspired me, because that’s where players build relationships and create a unifying camaraderie that is the foundation of success on the court,” Paul said.
 “Forming lifelong friendships with your teammates is one of the most rewarding aspects of sports.”Advertisement

 He hosts the Chris Paul Family Foundation Charity Golf Classic each year, awards two scholarships annually for the Nathaniel Jones Student Scholarship he established in 2007, and is big in the grassroots basketball scene with Team CP3 of the Nike EYBL, among many others efforts.